dualsky/keybrd/doc/keybrd_library_developer_guide.md

 The prefix is followed by a class name proper, which is CamelCase starting with a capital.

-Names of inherited classes start with the base class name e.g.
+Names of inherited classes start with the base class name followed by "_" and subclass name e.g.
 	l_Code
 	   |
 	l_Code_Layer